 These changes in search behavior have a significant impact the way that your company should be creating persona-driven content in order to attract and convert your ideal customers into marketing qualified leads.

-For instance, as voice enabled searches are becoming more commons with the rise in Amazon Echo dot being used in homes and offices, the nature of your on-page SEO needs to change.
+For instance, as voice enabled searches are becoming more commons with the rise in Amazon Echo dot being used in homes and offices, the nature of your on-page SEO needs to change if you want to continue growing traffic.

 Leveraging LSI keywords can have a significant impact on your rankings.
 Primarily, leveraging LSI keywords in your blog posts are vital to better help Google search engines which terms are conceptually related phrases that provide context into the nature of your blog posts, beyond your top set of anchor text used throughout your articles.